Adroiti/docs-for-code-review-tools/tfsec/azure-functionapp-enable-http2.md

-Pattern: Missing use of HTTP2 for Web App
+Pattern: Missing use of HTTP2 for Azure Function App

 Issue: -